Geometry of Music Perception: Music perception

 \subsection{Directional derivative of periodicity}

-Melodies and chord progressions not only have a sense of direction in the stratifold $\cC$, but the rate of change in psychoacoustic quantities with respect to these directions should play a role in music perception.
-Assuming that periodicity is a good measure for consonance, chord resolutions should decrease periodicity while traveling only a small distance with respect to voice-leading.
+Melodies and chord progressions not only have a sense of direction in $\cC$, but the rate of change in psychoacoustic quantities with respect to these directions should play a role in music perception.
+Assuming that periodicity is a good measure for consonance, chord resolutions should decrease periodicity while traveling only a small distance with respect to voice leading.
 If this perceptive quality is truly local then the infinitesimal change in periodicity can be formulated using directional derivatives in chord space.

 Due to the soft computing skills of our brain, periodicity on $\cC$ can be considered to be continuously differentiable.
 Let $v$ be a tangent vector of $T_c\cC$ at a chord $c\in \cC$.
 Let $\rho:[-\epsilon,\epsilon]\to \cC$ be a continously differentiable path with $\dot \rho|_{t=0} = v$.
 Then the directional derivative of the periodicity in the direction $v \in T_c \cC$ at $c\in \cC$ is given by